IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-BufferObjects.rst

 m_cellDataOffsets
     Contains indexes relative to m_cellData, to retrieve the first point necessary to the cell creation.

-An some additional arrays to store the mesh attributes (normals, texture coordinates and colors for points and cells).
+And some additional arrays to store the mesh attributes (normals, texture coordinates and colors for points and cells).

 Example